snowplow-archive/snowplow.github.com/_posts/2015-04-15-snowplow-r64-palila-released.md

 The Palila release includes both the underlying SQL and the associated playbooks for running them.
 For more information on SQL-Runner view [the repo][sql-runner].

-<h2><a name="roadmap">6.
+<h2><a name="roadmap">7.
 Data modeling roadmap</a></h2>

 The data modeling step in Snowplow 64 is still very new and experimental — we’re excited to see how it plays out and look forward to the community’s feedback.

-There are a number of ways that we can improve the data-modeling functionality - these are just some of our ideas, and we've love to bounce them off our users:
+There are a number of ways that we can improve the data-modeling functionality - these are just some of our ideas, and we've love to bounce them off you, our users:

 1. Move the data modeling out of SQL (and Redshift in particular) into EMR (for batch-based processing) or Spark streaming (for users on the real-time pipeline).
 This would take a lot of load of the database, and mean that we could express the data modeling in a better suited language.
 We've been impressed by users who've shown us how they've performed this process in tools including [Scalding][scalding] and [Cascalog][cascalog].
 2. Building on the above, we're very interested to figure out what the best way is of expressing the data modeling process.
 Potentially we could develop a DSL for this.
 Ideally, we would want to make it possible to express once, and then implement in a range of environments (i.e. stream processing, batch-processing and in-database).